State University of New York at New Paltz logo

 Key Highlights

-• Founded in 1828 as the New Paltz Classical School, boasting a nearly two-century legacy of education.
+• Founded in 1828 as the New Paltz Classical School, evolving into a leading public university.

-• A founding member of the State University of New York system in 1948, recently reclassified as a university in 2023.
+• Became a founding member of the State University of New York (SUNY) system in 1948.

 Timeline